tohagan/cli-config/README.md

     1. Command line arguments parsed by [minimist](https://github.com/substack/minimist).
     1. An optional `override` object from your application.

+Adds a obj.pkg field that is a object instance of your package.json file.

 *All of these are optional.*

 ### Example 1: